Welcome to Scene Stealers, our series of writing prompts designed to flex your creative muscles.

 Of course, it’s perfectly fine if you don’t want to share your work, but we hope you’ll do the exercise anyway.

-Now for the ground rules:
+The ground rules:

 - Your story must be 350 words or less.

 - Your work must be original and not previously published.